contoweb/laravel-pdflib/readme.md

 ### Navigate on the page

-To tell PDFLib where your elements should be placed, you have to set the `X` and `Y` position of your "cursor".
+To tell PDFlib where your elements should be placed, you have to set the `X` and `Y` position of your "cursor".

 ```php
 $writer->setPosition(10, 100);